-The walk in a nutshell: Stretch your legs and head up onto Dunkery Beacon, the highest point on Exmoor, for stunning views as far as Wales.
+In Summary: Stretch your legs and head up onto Dunkery Beacon, the highest point on Exmoor, for stunning views as far as Wales.
 Down across the moor to Wootton Courtenay, then we're over the hills to Dunster.

 Distance: 4 miles (7km)

-Total ascent: very little
+Total ascent: Minimal

-Don’t miss: the chance to try your hand at a little landscape photography on route.
+Highlight: The chance to try your hand at a little landscape photography on route.
 We've an expert on hand to show you how to snap the best shots.

-Option 2: The South West Coast Path & Selworthy Beacon
+Option 2 - The South West Coast Path & Selworthy Beacon

-Distance: 9 miles (14½km)
+Distance: 9 miles (14.5km)

 Total ascent: 1,550 feet (480m)

-The walk in a nutshell: This first section of the famous South West Coast Path, takes us on a rollercoaster - along steep cliff paths, up and down wooded combes, with spectacular views from Selworthy Beacon, before reaching picturesque Porlock.
+In Summary: This first section of the famous South West Coast Path, takes us on a rollercoaster - along steep cliff paths, up and down wooded combes, with spectacular views from Selworthy Beacon, before reaching picturesque Porlock.

-Option 3: The "Rugged Coast Path" & Porlock Weir
+Option 3 - The "Rugged Coast Path" & Porlock Weir

-Distance: 11 miles (17½km)
+Distance: 11 miles (17.5km)

 Total ascent: 1,900 feet (580m)

-The walk in a nutshell: Cross some of the highest coastline in England, following the dramatic route of the "rugged coast path".
+In Summary: Cross some of the highest coastline in England, following the dramatic route of the "rugged coast path".
 Enjoy the perfect post-walk pint to finish, in Porlock Weir, after an induction to Britain's favourite trail - the South West Coast Path.

-Don’t miss: One heck of a work out, accompanied by stunning views - on a clear day you can see across to the Brecon Beacons.
+Highlight: One heck of a work out, accompanied by stunning views - on a clear day you can see across to the Brecon Beacons.

 Make the most of your final morning with the opportunity to join a half-day guided walk to Horner.

-Option 1: Luccombe & Horner
+Luccombe & Horner

-Distance: 4 miles (6½km)
+Distance: 4 miles (6.5km)